External Fellowship / Award Opportunities

 American Heart Association Predoctoral Fellowship

 The AHA funds basic, clinical, behavioral, translational and population research, bioengineering/biotechnology and public health problems broadly related to fulfilling our mission to be a relentless force for a world of longer, healthier lives.
 At the time of application, the applicant must be enrolled full time in a post-baccalaureate Ph.D., M.D., D.O., D.V.M., Pharm.D., D.D.S., DrPH, or Ph.D. in nursing or equivalent clinical health science doctoral degree program, who seeks research training with a sponsor prior to embarking upon a research career. a full-time student working towards his/her degree.
 At the time of award activation, the candidate must have completed initial coursework and be at the stage of the program where he/she can devote full-time effort to research or activities related to the development into an independent researcher or a related career aimed at improving global cardiovascular health.
-(Deadline: August)
+(2025 Deadline: September 3, 2025, 2026 Deadline: TBD)

 National Science Foundation Graduate Research Fellowship